101OBeXCorp/101obex_vscode_extension/README.md

 - Step 1.
 Create your AVAP ID at www.avapid.com.
 Log in and download AVAP CLI and AVAP Interpreter & Language Server from the Downloads section.

 - Step 2.
-Open a terminal window, activate your developer token and select your deployment: avapcli init (standalone, cloud or p2p) and follow the steps to create your developer token.The download of your developer token will be automatically stored in ??????.
+Open a terminal window, activate your developer token and select your deployment: avapcli init (standalone, cloud or p2p) and follow the steps to create your developer token.

 - Step 3.
 Install AVAP Interpreter & Server Language on your system or set up a service that provides AVAP Interpreter & Server Language, such as AVAP Cloud www.avapcloud.com or AVAP Collaborative Network www.avapcollaborativenetwork.com.